Conjure Fey

 Duration

-Concentration, up to 10 minutes
+Concentration, 10 minutes

 Classes